 Visit the Historic District.

-This is the heart of the city, from this location, San Salvador began.
+The historic district is the heart of the city, from this location, a long time ago, San Salvador began.
 If you want to learn more about San Salvador’s history, traditions, or culture, this is a great area to start the learning journey.

 This area is home to iconic buildings like the National Palace, the National Theater, and the National Cathedral.
 These buildings have witnessed Salvadoran history since the early 1900s, or even before.